peter88213/zim2obsidian/README.md

 2. Make sure the Markdown files have the ".md" extension.
 If not, run **markdown2md.py** first.
 3. Copy this Python script **zim2obsidian** into the export root directory.
 4. Start it by double clicking on it or from the console.

+---

+## Feature requests?

+Be aware, this is open source software, and you can implement your own features either locally after downloading and unpacking the [latest release](https://github.com/peter88213/zim2obsidian/releases/latest), or in your own fork.

+You also can go to the ["discussions" forum](https://github.com/peter88213/zim2obsidian/discussions) to discuss your idea.

 ---------